 In the fall, you won’t have to water as much because the plants start to go dormant.
 Don’t water when it freezes.

 For soil that you didn’t amend, you’ll water several times a week.
 This can go up even more if you have the hostas out in the sun instead of in the shade.

 They can withstand drought, but some hostas won’t do so gracefully.
 The last thing you want is a droopy hosta in your yard!

 When in doubt and the soil seems dry to the touch, water!

-How Do I Fertilize Hostas in Sandy Soil?
+How Do You Fertilize Hostas in Sandy Soil

 This is different for sandy soil, and the biggest thing to remember with sandy soil is that it’s very easy to wash the fertilizer away with rain or routine watering sessions.
 This means that your hostas won’t get enough nutrients for strong growth.